Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Provision the solution on Google Cloud.
 Leave the solution provisioned for 1 week.
 Navigate to the Billing Report page in the Cloud Console.
 Multiply the 1 week cost to determine the monthly costs.
 - [ ] Provision the solution on Google Cloud.
 Leave the solution provisioned for 1 week.
 Use Cloud Monitoring to determine the provisioned and used resource amounts.
 Multiply the 1 week cost to determine the monthly costs.

+To estimate the monthly total cost of your solution on Google Cloud, the recommended approach is:

+**[1] For each Google Cloud product in the solution, review the pricing details on the product's pricing page.
+Use the pricing calculator to total the monthly costs for each Google Cloud product.**

+Here's why this approach is appropriate:

+- **Precision in Cost Estimation**: By reviewing the pricing details for each Google Cloud product that you are using in your solution, you can accurately estimate the cost based on your specific usage patterns (such as data storage, API calls, compute hours, etc.).

+- **Flexibility**: The pricing calculator allows you to input your estimated usage parameters (e.g., number of instances, storage amount, data transfer) and provides an estimate of the monthly cost.
+This flexibility ensures that you can adjust the estimation based on different scenarios or changes in usage patterns.

+- **Comprehensive Coverage**: You can cover all aspects of your solution, including compute, storage, networking, and any additional services, by individually estimating their costs and then summing them up.

+**Why Other Options Are Less Suitable:**

+- **[2] Google Sheet Summary**: While creating a Google Sheet for cost estimation might be useful for documentation purposes, it doesn't provide the dynamic calculation and flexibility that the pricing calculator offers.

+- **[3] and [4] Provisioning and Billing Reports**: These options involve actual provisioning and monitoring costs over a short period (one week) and then extrapolating to estimate monthly costs.
+This approach may not accurately reflect long-term usage patterns or seasonal variations in usage.

+Therefore, using the pricing details and the pricing calculator (option [1]) is the best approach to estimate the monthly total cost of your solution on Google Cloud.
+This method ensures accuracy and flexibility in adjusting estimates based on your specific usage scenarios and configurations.

 **[⬆ Back to Top](#table-of-contents)**

 ### You have an application that receives SSL-encrypted TCP traffic on port 443.
 Clients for this application are located all over the world.
 You want to minimize latency for the clients.
 Which load balancing option should you use?